ichbingrg/ichbingrg/README.md

 - 👋 Hi, I’m @ichbingrg
 - 🏫 I'm studying Computer Science at TU Hamburg, Germany
 - 👀 I’m interested in anything that requires coding, specially web3.0 project
-- 🌱 I’m currently learning js animations and golang for backend
+- 🌱 I’m currently learning js animations, golang backend and Solidity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...